mbasso/refraction/README.md

 npm install --save refraction
 ```

-If you aren't using npm in your project, you can include refraction using UMD build in the dist folder with `<script>` tag.
+If you aren't using npm in your project, you can include Refraction using UMD build in the dist folder with `<script>` tag.

 ## Usage

-Refraction exposes only a little set of APIs, what is important to know is it's concept.
+Refraction exposes only a small set of APIs.
+What is important to know is it's concept.
 A complete guide about usage can be found [here](https://mbasso.github.io/refraction/docs/basics/index.html).
-However, here is a little gist:
+However, here is the gist:

 ```js
 import Refraction from 'refraction';